-- 1. Adjust the [MIC] gain control (#15) for SSB use, as described on page 66. - 2.
-Rotate the [METER] switch (#1) fully to the left, so as to select "COM" (Compression). - Press the [PROC] switch (#(6)) momentarily.
-The Red LED imbedded in the switch will light up, confirming that the Speech Processor is engaged. - 4.
-Press the [PTT] switch on the microphone, and speak into the microphone in a normal voice level.
-Observe the deflection of the meter needle on the COMP meter scale. - 5.
-Rotate the [PROC] control (#(5)) so that the meter needle deflects to not more than "10 dB" on the COMP scale.
+- 1. Adjust the [MIC] gain control for SSB use, as described on page 72. - 2.
+Press the [PROC] switch momentarily.
+The Red LED imbedded in the switch will light up, confirming that the Speech Processor is engaged. - 3.
+Rotate the [METER] switch fully to the left, so as to select "COM" (Compression).
+Confirm that the compression level is within the 5 dB to 10 dB range.